Age of Empires II: Definitive Edition on Steam - User reviews, Price & Information

 Release 20 Sep 2016

-TFC: The Fertile Crescent Gather resources, build your base, and lead your people to victory in this captivating reimagining of classic base-building RTS, set in the Bronze Age.
+TFC: The Fertile Crescent Gather resources, build your base, and lead your people to victory in this captivating reimagining of classic RTS, set in the Bronze Age.
 Secure fertile land, fend off raids, and stockpile food to generate knowledge and unlock powerful village advancements.

 Similarity 72%